owlcms/owlcms4/docs/2100PreCompetitionSetup.md

 ### Changing the Audio Output

+There are 4 common configurations

-Normally, only the Athlete-Facing Display emits sound.  **The recommended sound setup is to connect speakers directly to the athlete-facing computer and to use the default "Use Browser Sound"**
+- When using USB devices (including joysticks), the recommended sound setup is to connect speakers directly to the athlete-facing computer and to use the default "Use Browser Sound" (this minimizes delay)

-However, in certain circumstances, this may not work (for example, some computer-browser combinations produce garbled sound).
-You can then use the main laptop to produce the sounds instead.
-If you are running locally on a laptop, then you can get the computer to generate the sound.
+- When connecting the athlete-facing computer to speakers is not possible, another option is to use server-generated sounds and connect the server to the public-address speakers.
+- When using [owlcms-firmata](https://github.com/jflamy/owlcms-firmata) build-it-yourself MQTT devices, the recommended setting is to use the server-generated sounds.
+- When using [Blue-Owl](https://blue-owl.nemikor.com/) devices with a down signal tell the athlete-facing computer to not generate sounds

 ![062_SetSound](img/Preparation/062_SetSound.png)